Montreal halts road construction until everyone can enjoy it again - The Beaverton

 Montreal halts road construction until everyone can enjoy it again

-– The City of Montreal has decided to halt all road construction due to -19 making impossible for commuters to enjoy traffic delays as they usually do.
+– The City of Montreal has decided to halt all road construction due to -19 making impossible for commuters to enjoy delays as they usually do.

 “One of the pinnacles of Montreal living is constant, migraine-inducing traffic,” said Valerie Plante.
 “To continue construction under present circumstances would be a terrible waste and so the city has decided to halt all construction until we can all enjoy it once more.”